Y4zX/pixel-features/readme.md

 # PixelFeatures

 **PixelFeatures** is an open-source Android app designed to bring back and enhance missing or limited features for Google Pixel phone users.
-Built with Kotlin, it focuses on simple, customizable tools to improve your daily Pixel experience—especially for those who miss certain stock Android functionalities.
+Built with Kotlin, it focuses on simple, customizable tools to improve your daily Pixel experience - especially for those who miss certain stock Android functionalities.

 ## Key Features
 - **Sound Quick Settings Tile**: A custom tile in your notification panel that instantly opens the device's volume controller (media slider) with a single tap.
 Long-press opens the full sound settings for quick adjustments.
 No more digging through menus!